mixxxdj/manual/source/chapters/user_interface.rst

 **Keylock Toggle**
   :term:`Keylock <key lock>` locks the track's pitch so that adjustments to its tempo via the rate slider do not affect its pitch.
-This is useful if you would like to speed up or slow down a track and avoid the “chipmunk” affect that speeding up vocals has.
+This is useful if you would like to speed up or slow down a track and avoid the “chipmunk” effect that speeding up vocals has.

 .. _interface-vc-mode: